open-component-model/ocm-spec/doc/scenarios/getting-started/README.md

 adding resource ociImage: "name"="image","version"="1.0.0"...
 ```

-For an image built with Docker use this file:
+For a local image built with Docker use this file:
 ```shell
 ---
 name: mychart